dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 hot to touch, and then it monotonically approaches feels hot

-the stove temperature—as sketched in the figure.
+the stove temperature — as sketched in the figure.

 Troom